By TMoM Team Member Suzy Fielders

 One of the many wonderful things about raising a family in the Triad is all the parks available to us!
-We recently updated our list with new park and playground suggestions from readers, and also added in pics and notes about walking trails!
+We recently updated our list with new park and playground suggestions from readers.
+Additionally, we’ve included pics and notes about walking trails!
 It’s our hope you’ll discover new places to take your family – whether it’s right down the road or on the other side of the Triad.
-If you have a favorite park not listed below, please email us and we’ll get it added!
+If you have a favorite park not listed below, then please email us and we’ll get it added!

 To search for parks, simply click the city name below to jump to parks in that general area.
 Each park listing is also linked the park’s website for more information and directions.